sirkoik/CurriculumVitae/README.md

 This is the current version of my resume / CV.
 The overall structure is as follows:
 1. Education (college degree)
 1. Certs with permalinks
+1. Lessons with linked proof of completion (these are not certs but online lessons; proof may be in the form of screenshots)
 1. Work experience
 1. Leadership experience
 1. Skills